Thinking and planning ahead

 Talking about these things can sometimes be stressful or tiring.
 Don’t feel that you have to do it all at once.
 Advance care planning is an ongoing activity that sometimes takes time.

-Talk to your family and friends, your favourite nurse, a doctor, or your hospice, and health care teams and a solicitor if you need to.
+Talk to your family and friends, your nurse, your hospice and health care teams and a solicitor if you need to.
 Set aside time to have these conversations with those close to you.
 The things that are important to you are more likely to happen if you share your ideas and thoughts.

 It can be difficult to know where to start.
 Here are some questions that you might want to discuss with your family, carers, and health care professionals:

 - What matters to me most now?

 - What can be done to help me if I get more out of breath?

 - Do I want to be admitted to hospital if I get really ill, even if I then die in hospital?